Logging data events - Amazon CloudTrail

 Logging data events for all S3 objects in an S3 bucket

-The following example demonstrates how logging works when you configure logging of all data events for an S3 bucket named bucket-1.
+The following example demonstrates how logging works when you configure logging of all data events for an S3 bucket named amzn-s3-demo-bucket.
 In this example, the CloudTrail user specified an empty prefix, and the option to log both Read and Write data events.

 2. The PutObject API operation is an Amazon S3 object-level API.
 It is recorded as a data event in CloudTrail.
 Because the CloudTrail user specified an S3 bucket with an empty prefix, events that occur on any object in that bucket are logged.
 The trail or event data store processes and logs the event.